-(a) First year (P1) class officers shall file intent to run during the first week of September of the P1 year.
+- (a) Candidates for first year (P1) class officers shall file intent to run during the first week of September of the P1 year.
+The Intent to Run Form as well as the Constitution and Bylaws are available from the COS Parliamentarian.
+Verification of each candidate's GPA shall take place in the same week with the Assistant Dean for Student Affairs.
+In case of an unqualified candidate, they shall be asked to withdraw their name from the ballot prior to the election. - (b) Elections of P1 class officers begin in the second week of September of the P1 year.
+Run-off elections will be scheduled for the day following the elections and students will be informed of all run-off elections.
+The results shall be announced the following day. - (c) Elected Vice President of the third year (P3) class will serve as President Pro-Tem of the P1 class.
+The term of President Pro-Tem will end upon election of P1 class officers. - (d) P2, P3, and P4 professional year class officers shall file intent to run during the tenth week of spring semester.
 The Intent to Run Form as well as Constitution and Bylaws are available from the COS Parliamentarian.
-Verification of each candidate's GPA shall take place in the same week with the

-- Assistant Dean for Student Affairs and Admissions.
-In case of an unqualified candidate, he/she shall be asked to withdraw his/her name from the ballot prior to the election; - (b) Elections of first year (P1) class officers begin in the second week of September of the P1 year.
-Runoff elections will be scheduled for the day following the elections and students will be informed of all run-off elections.
-The results shall be announced the following day; - (c) Elected class Vice-president of third year (P3) will serve as president pro-tem of first year (P1).
-The term of president pro-tem will end upon election of first year (P1) class officers. - (d) P2, P3, and final professional year class officers shall file intent to run during the tenth week of spring semester.
-The Intent to Run Form as well as Constitution and Bylaws are available from the COS Parliamentarian.
-Verification of each candidate's GPA shall take place in the same week with the Assistant Dean for Student Affairs and Admissions.
-In case of an unqualified candidate, he/she shall be asked to withdraw his/her name from the ballot prior to the election; - (e) Elections of P2, P3, and final professional year students begin during the early part of the eleventh week of spring semester.
+Verification of each candidate's GPA shall take place in the same week with the Assistant Dean for Student Affairs.
+In case of an unqualified candidate, they shall be asked to withdraw their name from the ballot prior to the election. - (e) Elections of P2, P3, and P4 professional year students begin during the early part of the eleventh week of spring semester.
 Run-off elections shall be held in the middle of the eleventh week.
-The results shall be announced shortly thereafter; - (f) P1 officers serve from November elections to April 30.
-P2, P3, and final professional year officers serve from May 1 to April 30. - (g) GPA standing for class officers shall be the same as for COS Executive Committee members. - (h) Elections of officers of clubs, organizations, and/or recognized societies shall be held at a time designated by that particular organization, etc., with the reservation that it fall at a date subsequent to the elections described in Article V, sections 1 and 2.
+The results shall be announced shortly thereafter. - (f) P1 officers serve from November elections to April 30.
+P2, P3, and P4 professional year officers serve from May 1 to April 30. - (g) GPA standing for class officers shall be the same as for COS Executive Committee members. - (h) Elections of officers of clubs, organizations, and/or recognized societies shall be held at a time designated by that particular organization, with the reservation that it fall at a date subsequent to the elections described in Article V, sections 1 and 2.